nico-abram/Nickracker/README.md

 ## Is this allowed?

 I have asked in the official discord, but have received no official response yet.
-I have not used this tool (I have actually not solved a single minotaur vault in years in-game).
-The closest I've come is using the command-line solver that requires manual input (It's a very basic program for which the source code is included in this repository, in the /console folder) and just outputs the guesses as text to a terminal on the practice minotaur vault chest in the city in Ilmari.
 Use at your own risk.

 ## Attribution/Thanks